 Secure Room Construction

-There are several types of secure room construction done in both the federal government and commercial industry.
-There are many government agencies that have a need for the construction of Closed Storage Facilities, Open Storage Facilities, and Sensitive Compartmented Information Facility (SCIF).
-Also, many contractors with DOD contracts frequently have a need for certified SCIFs to provide a higher level of security related to contract operations.
+There are several types of secure room construction done for both the federal government and commercial industry.
+There are multiple government agencies that have a need for the construction of Closed Storage Facilities, Open Storage Facilities, and Sensitive Compartmented Information Facility (SCIF).
+Additionally, many contractors with DOD contracts frequently have a need for certified SCIFs to provide a higher level of security related to contract operations.

 What is a SCIF?

 A SCIF is a facility or room constructed in accordance with specific federal guidelines and accredited by an Accrediting Authority.
 This construction typically includes physical, audible, visual and electronic security.
 The minimum requirements for SCIFs are in the ICD 705 manual, but they are not limited to those listed in the directive.

 To construct a facility ready for accreditation, all inside surfaces (walls ceilings, floors, etc.) are constructed so that they are attached to one another in order to reveal compromise or tampering.
 Additional materials may be required for wall construction, such as foil, steel or expanded metal, to provide physical insulation as well as protection from eavesdropping on audio intelligence within the SCIF.
 Further audible protection is possible through the use of a sound masking system generally used to cover windows, duct work, or in other openings.
 SCIF doors must have a minimum solid thickness, support sound absorption up to 50 decibel, have non-removable hinges inside the facility, and use an automatic closure.